DanieleGioia/PerishableDCM/README.md

 # Citing Us

-For more detailed information, this code is supported by two different articles that we reccomend to cite in case you use the library.
+For more detailed information, this code is supported by two different articles that we recommend to cite in case you use the library.

 ```bibtex
 @article{gioia2023simulation,